-Whether you’re a hardcore gear geek, a hunter, a thru-hiker, or a handyman, everyone needs a great blade.
-Here are the best knife gifts for the different people in your life.
+Whether you’re a hardcore gear geek, a hunter, a thru-hiker, or a craftsperson, everyone needs a great blade.
+So, we’ve assembled a dozen of the best knife gifts, each for a specific person in your life.

 For the Fidget Fiend: Gerber Fastball